lolguy91/privanet-attempt-2/docs/pp_spec.md

 ##### Current limitations
 - Nodes can discover each other only if both are on the same network
+- Privanet currently only works on *NIX machines.

 ## 4. Additional Features (To Be Decided)